hx2A/py5website/reference/py5shape_rotate_z.rst

 Shapes are always rotated around the upper-left corner of their bounding box.
 Positive numbers rotate objects in a clockwise direction.
 Subsequent calls to the method accumulates the effect.
 For example, calling ``rotate_z(HALF_PI)`` and then ``rotate_z(HALF_PI)`` is the same as ``rotate_z(PI)``.
 This transformation is applied directly to the shape, it's not refreshed each time ``draw()`` is run.

 This method requires a 3D renderer.
-You need to use P3D as a third parameter for the ``size()`` function as shown in the example above.
+You need to use P3D as a third parameter for the ``size()`` function as shown in the example.

 Underlying Java method: `PShape.rotateZ <https://processing.org/reference/PShape_rotateZ_.html>`_